Atlantis Antiquities, Ltd. (New York, New York), sold to the J. Paul Getty Museum, 1987.

 This image is available for download, without charge, under the Getty's Open Content Program.

-Currently on view at: Getty Villa, Gallery 110, Stories of Trojan War
+Currently on view at: Getty Villa, Gallery 110, Stories of the Trojan War

 Lakonian Black-Figure Kylix